reach-sh/reach-lang/docs/src/frontend/index.md

 },
 ```

-Although it is possible to use `{!js} wait` to give an event time to execute,
+Although, it is possible to use `{!js} wait` to give an event time to execute,
 it is a better practice to create an explicit synchronization with an [event](##ref-programs-appinit-events) or instruct the deployer to communicate with [API](##ref-programs-appinit-api) callers off-chain.

 ---